-One of the final documents of the Tunis stage, Tunis Agenda, also provided for the convocation of the Internet Governance Forum (hereinafter referred to IGF).
+One of the final documents of the WSIS Tunis stage, Tunis Agenda, also provided for the convocation of the Internet Governance Forum (hereinafter referred to IGF).
 The first IGF meeting with the aim of dealing with Internet governance, security, stability and development issues was held in 2006 in Greece.
-The Forum does not have any strict structure or advance agenda; it comes in the form of flexible multilateral discussions between public and private sectors.
+The Forum does not have any strict structure or an advance agenda; it comes in the form of flexible multilateral discussions between public and private sectors.
 The issues of information society development, considered at the international level, go beyond jurisdiction of one country and are relevant to each member of the international community.
 In 2010, IGF was organised in Vilnius, Lithuania, focusing on the management of critical internet resources, access and diversity, security, openness, privacy, future (cloud) technologies, impact of internet governance on the internet development, assessment of internet governance.

 International Telecommunications Union (ITU)

-Since the restoration of its independence and membership in the ITU in 1991, Lithuania has been actively participating in the ITU activities: performing international protection of radio stations, registering radio stations in the ITU register, harmonizing radio frequencies at the global level, coordinating the activities of radiocommunication services, and compiling regional tables on radio frequency use.
-ITU allocates radio frequency spectrum and determines positions of geo-stationary satellites, i.e. limited resources, without which no telecommunications activities are possible, as well as prepares plans for electronic communications and information society development.
+Since the restoration of its independence and membership in the ITU in 1991, Lithuania has been actively participating in the ITU activities: performing international protection of radio stations, registering radio stations in the ITU register, harmonizing radio frequencies at the global level, coordinating the activities of radiocommunication services, and in compiling regional tables of radio frequency allocations.
+ITU allocates radio frequency spectrum and positions of geo-stationary satellites, i.e., limited resources, without which no telecommunications activities are possible, as well as prepares plans for electronic communications and information society development.
 Thus, participation in the ITU activities is obligatory for a country, which is actively developing its electronic communications and information society and is creating knowledge-open information society.

-Held every four years, the Plenipotentiary Conference (PP) is defined in the Articles of Incorporation of the ITU as the top body of ITU.
-The Conference sets general policies, necessary to meet the targets of the ITU, discusses ITU Council’s reports on the organization’s activities, adopts the organization’s budget taking into consideration the planned activities, needs and possibilities, sets the amount of contributions into the ITU budget, elects ITU Council, Secretary General, Deputy Secretary General and heads of the three sector bureaus, elects the members of the Radiocommunication Bureau, discusses and adopts proposals with regard to amendments of the Articles of Incorporation of the ITU and the Convention, concludes and revises agreements between the ITU and other international organizations, supervises agreements, concluded by the Council, and deals with other issues.
-During the Plenipotentiary Conference (PP) in 2006, for the first time the representative of Lithuania, Dr. M. Žilinskas, Director of Radiocommunication Department of the Communications Regulatory Authority, was elected to the Radiocommunication Bureau for the period of four years.
+Held every four years, the Plenipotentiary Conference (PP) is defined in the ITU Constitution as the supreme organ of ITU.
+The Conference sets general policies, necessary to meet the targets of the ITU, discusses ITU Council reports on the organization activities, adopts the organization’s budget taking into consideration the planned activities, demands and possibilities, sets the amount of contributions to the ITU budget, elects ITU Council, the Secretary General, the Deputy Secretary General and heads of the three sector bureaus, elects the members of the Radio Regulations Board (RRB), discusses and adopts proposals with regard to amendments of the ITU Constitution and Convention, and deals with other issues.
+During the Plenipotentiary Conference (PP) in 2006, for the first time the representative of Lithuania, Dr. Mindaugas Žilinskas, Director of the Radiocommunication Department of the Communications Regulatory Authority, was elected to the Radio Regulations Board for the period of four years.
 In 2009, dr. Mindaugas Žilinskas was elected RRB chairman and in the 2010 Plenipotentiary Conference, elected to the RRB for a second term (2011-2014).

-World Radiocommunication Conferences (WRC) and Regional Radiocommunication Conferences (RRC), arranged by the ITU, adopt decisions, pertaining to radiocommunication management, establish the main directions of and guidelines for radiocommunication development, and adopt recommendations which allow for more efficient exploitation of the radio spectrum.
+World Radiocommunication Conferences (WRC) and Regional Radiocommunication Conferences (RRC), organised by the ITU, adopt decisions, pertaining to radiocommunication management, establish the main directions of and guidelines for radiocommunication development, and adopt recommendations which allow for more efficient exploitation of the radio spectrum.
 During the conferences, decisions on amending and supplementing articles of the Radio Regulations are adopted.
 In line with the Radio Regulations, the National Radio Frequency Allocation Table is developed.

-The World Telecommunication Development Conference (WTDC) defines targets and strategies of global and regional development of telecommunications taking in consideration network development and modernization, and resources necessary to increase telecommunications significance and to improve access to telecommunications services.
+The World Telecommunication Development Conference (WTDC) defines targets and strategies of global and regional development of telecommunications taking in consideration network development and modernization, and resources necessary to improve access to telecommunications services.
 Held every four years, WTDC summarizes the progress of telecommunications in the developing countries and promotes international cooperation and partnership in improvement of the telecommunications infrastructure.

-The Universal Postal Union includes 191 member states and forms the largest network of postal services in the world, whose services may be used by all the residents of Lithuania.
-During the UPU Congress in 2004, also attended by RRT representatives, the global postal strategy, i.e. the plan of postal industry activities for the coming four years, was approved.
-The following Congress was held in June – August 2008 in Nairobi, Kenya.
-Membership in the UPU gives the possibility to participate in the global postal activities and form further trends of development.
-Lithuania has adhered to the UPU Convention and Regulations concerning letter-post and parcel-post services.
+The Universal Postal Union includes 192 member states and forms the largest network of postal services in the world, whose services may be used by all the residents of Lithuania.
+Membership in the UPU gives the possibility to participate in the global postal activities and form future trends of development.
+Lithuania has acceded to the UPU Convention and Regulations concerning letter-post and parcel-post services.
 During the UPU Congress in 2008, Lithuania was elected and in 2009-2012 was a member of UPU Council of Administration.
 The Council of Administration consists of 41 member countries and ensures the continuity of the UPU's work between Congresses, convened every four years, supervises UPU’s activities and studies regulatory, administrative, legislative and legal issues.

-After Lithuania became NATO member, RRT representatives have been regularly participating in the NATO meetings on the issues of frequency use.
+After Lithuania became a NATO member, RRT representatives have been regularly participating in the NATO meetings on the issues of frequency use.
 Radio frequencies are not only limited intangible assets of each state, but also an important resource, used for ensuring national security.
-Latest telecommunications technologies are being developed in an especially rapid way and radio frequencies are intensively used for ensuring the state defense, therefore, it is necessary to consider the use of frequencies in the NATO member countries, as well as determine requirements which establish relations between military and civil administrations when distributing radio frequencies and their usage needs.
+Latest telecommunications technologies are rapidly developed and radio frequencies are intensively used for ensuring the state defense, therefore, it is necessary to consider the use of frequencies in the NATO member countries, as well as determine requirements which establish relations between military and civil administrations when allocating radio frequencies and their usage needs.

-Located in the United States of America, Internet Corporation for Assigned Names and Numbers (ICANN) is a non-profit organization which performs the administration of the Internet protocol addresses, domain name system and Internet root servers.
-ICANN is responsible for ensuring smooth and stable operation of the Internet; it pays a good deal of attention to competition promotion in the area of Internet access, to consumers’ initiatives, and consensus.
-ICANN operates through cooperation between private and public sectors.
+Located in the United States of America, the Internet Corporation for Assigned Names and Numbers (ICANN) is a non-profit organization which performs the administration of Internet protocol addresses, domain name system and Internet root servers.
+ICANN is responsible for ensuring smooth and stable operation of the Internet; it pays a lot of attention to competition promotion in the area of Internet access, to consumers’ initiatives, and consensus.
+ICANN operates on the basis of private and public sector cooperation.

-One of the forms of cooperation between ICANN and the public sector is the Governmental Advisory Committee (hereinafter referred to as GAC), an advisory body to the Board of Directors.
-The main function of GAC is to advise public policy and individual governments on relevant issues.
+One of the forms of cooperation between ICANN and the public sector is the Governmental Advisory Committee (GAC), an advisory body to the Board of Directors.
+The main function of GAC is to advise ICANN on public policy and individual governments on relevant issues.
 Within ICANN, GAC strives to represent the entire diversity of views and opinions and establish general principles for administration of existing domain names and assignment of the new ones.
 It also seeks to draw attention to the cultural differences and protection of copyright and consumers’ interests.
 GAC is open to government representatives of all countries.
-Approximately 30 countries participate in the activities of GAC, so does Lithuania, represented by RRT delegate.
+Lithuania is represented by a RRT delegate in GAC.

-An important item on the World Trade Organization agenda is the establishment of a clear international regime for services trade, electronic communications services included.
-International multilateral negotiations over electronic communications services are aimed at simplifying service providers’ entry into the markets of the countries, not belonging to the WTO.
-The negotiations also extend the possibilities of the developing countries to participate in international treaties, develop a technologically neutral view of trade partners towards regulation of electronic communications services as well as determine a unified definition and classification of electronic communications services.
-Lithuania, like other 26 Member States of the European Union, is represented in the WTO negotiations by the EU Commission.
+An important item on the World Trade Organization agenda is the establishment of a clear international regime for trade in services, including electronic communications services.
+International multilateral negotiations over electronic communications services are aimed at facilitating service providers’ entry into the markets of the countries, not belonging to the WTO.
+The negotiations also extend the possibilities of the developing countries to participate in international agreements, develop a technology-neutral attitude of trade partners towards regulation of electronic communications services as well as determine a unified definition and classification of electronic communications services.
+Lithuania, like other Member States of the European Union, is represented in the WTO negotiations by the EU Commission.
 In cooperation with other institutions, providers of electronic communications services and consumers’ organizations, RRT participates in forming the position for negotiations at the WTO.